-The Issuer operates and invests in the areas of water and sewerage services and recycling, renewable energy and waste management.
-The Issuer's two principal subsidiaries are South West Water and Viridor.
-The table below shows the revenue, operating profit and profit before tax of each of the Group's operating segments for the financial year ended 31 March 2012 and for the six months ended 30 September 2012.
+The Issuer operates and invests in the areas of water and sewerage services and energy recovery, recycling and waste management.
+The Issuer's three operating subsidiaries are South West Water, Viridor and Pennon Water Services (from 1 April 2017).
+The table below shows the revenue and profit before tax of each of the Group's operating segments for the financial years ended 31 March 2017 and 31 March 2016.
+The competitive market in water and sewerage service for non-household customers in which PWS operates did not open until 1 April 2017.